top of page

 Ben smiles and lifts his head toward the sun.
 “Beautiful day,” he says.

-I’m still staring at Ben when Vince calls out from the water.
-“Hurry up, pokey.”
+I’m still staring at Ben when Vince calls out.
+“Hurry up, pokey.
+We are all waiting.”

 My clumsy flippers are useless on the short aluminum ladder, so I give up and flop into the water.
 “Most ungraceful entry.
 You win, sugar,” Vince says, and everyone smiles except me.
 He waves his arm.
 “Let’s go,” and he adjusts his mask and snorkel and submerges his face.